brenoskuk/box_multimedia/README.md

 Obs.: Since the Media class is virtual, Media objects can't be instantiated.
 Obs2.: video.cpp and photo.cpp were added to the Makefile

+5. Polymorphism of Heritage allows generic treatment of derived classes.
+In C++ a pointer to the base class is able to call methods of the derived if the base class that changes in the virtual class is virtual.
+In Java aways calls the point method.

+6.
+    i.
+The object film mantains an internal copy of the table, meaning that it's copied from an external table.
+Once this is done, only the Object could modify it.

+    ii.
+The getter of table returns a const int.
+This achives encapsulation.

+    iii.
+The pointer to the table can be accessed only by the Object.

+    iv.
+Tested and succeded.